metzgr/eoc/_posts/2022-2-18-in-the-spotlight-americorps.md

 ---
 title: <em>In the Spotlight</em> – AmeriCorps Office of Research and Evaluation
 layout: post
-date: February 18, 2022
+date: February 23, 2022
 author: The Evidence Team, OMB
-excerpt: We are excited to kick off a new regular feature on Evaluation.gov – In the Spotlight!
-In these posts, we will introduce you to the people and offices across the Federal Government who are doing the hard work of undertaking...
+excerpt: The latest In the Spotlight highlights the innovative evaluation work underway in AmeriCorps’ Office of Research and Evaluation...
 aria:
 tags: In-the-Spotlight
 filters: in-the-spotlight